Bedinka/PPI-predictions-with-Deep-Learning-Language-Models/.github/ISSUE_TEMPLATE/coding_template.md

 # PPI Analysis with Deep Learning Language Model Project

 ## Description
-[Provide a brief description of the issue or feature request.]

 ---

-### Background
-[Explain the context of the issue or feature request.
-Why is it important or necessary?]

----

 ### Problem Statement
-[Clearly define the problem or task that needs to be addressed.]

 ---

 ### Proposed Solution
-[If applicable, suggest a solution or approach to resolve the issue.]

----

-### Steps to Reproduce (for bugs)
-[Provide detailed steps to reproduce the issue.
-Include code snippets, if necessary.]

 ---